zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 Overview of Execution
 ------------------------

-The top level Makefile will perform the following tasks:
+The top level Makefile (make) will perform the following tasks:

 * Setup up the host system by installing Ansible and needed packages.
 * On the Target: